Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Vertical floor diagrams

 \begin{proof} We already proved the following: if the point configuration $\P$ is stretched, all the sought parametrized tropical curves passing through $\P$ admit a floor decomposition.
 Thus, we need to prove that the multiplicity of a marked floor diagram $(\Dfk,\mathfrak{m})$ matches the sum of the multiplicities of the tropical curves it encodes.

-To recover a tropical curve from a floor diagram, one just needs to recover the floors.
-This is done by Proposition \ref{proposition floor multiplicity}.
-For a floor $\F$, counted with multiplicity, let $(u_i)$ be the weights of the adjacent elevators, with $u_1$ the unmarked elevator in the direction of the unbounded end.
-We have a number of solutions equal to $u_1\sum_{d|w_\F} d^{\val(\F)-1}$.
-Their count with multiplicity is given by
+To recover a tropical curve from a floor diagram, one just needs to recover the floors and the position of the unmarked elevators.
+This is done as follows.
+By assumption, the complement of marked elevators is a forest of trees that each contain a unique unbounded elevator.
+For a floor $\F$, assuming all the adjacent elevators are marked, we show below that this is indeed sufficient to impose a finite number of shape of the floor $\F$, and fix the position of the remaining elevator $e$ up to $w_e$-torsion.
+We then proceed by induction, pruning the trees of the forest.